bingomanatee/react-picker/README.md

 store.do.setComparator({isEqual}) define how identity is tested in your component
 * if chooseOne is true, chooseOption sets the choices to an array containing the new option (only).
 ```

+None of these actions has useful return values; their function is to
+update the state, like a redux action.

 # the Picker Component